Green Oropendola

 Russet-backed Oropendola

-Smaller in size with a brownish-russet back and a bill that is dark at the base.
+Features a darker, chestnut-colored back and a bill that is typically dark at the base, unlike the pale bill of the Green Oropendola.

 Frequently Asked Questions